Asymptotic Momentum of Dirac Particles in One Space Dimension: Free Dirac Particles

 If on the other hand we take initial data with a fixed expected value of energy $E$ that employs both possible values of $k$, it could yield a highly oscillatory trajectory for the electron, the reason being that the part of the wave with energy $E$ and momentum $k$ and the part with energy $-E$ and momentum $-k$, will not separate but travel together, so that they will continue to interfere with each other\footnote{We thank Roderich Tumulka for pointing this out to us.}.
 We shall not be considering this case here.

 We can now state the main result of this paper: \begin{theorem} Given initial data of the form

-with momentum $k \in \mathbb{R}$, $k \ne 0$, and energy $E = \sqrt{m^2 + k^2}$, the solution to the initial value problem for the Dirac equation (\ref{eq:DirEl}, \ref{initdat}) as $t\to \infty$ asymptotically approaches the superposition of two wave packets with energies $E$ and $-E$, both with momentum $k$, that travel in opposite directions.
-As a consequence, the worldline of a typical particle eventually becomes a straight line, with the particle traveling with a constant velocity to the left or to the right, depending on its initial position. \end{theorem} The proof of the above theorem relies on the Stationary Phase Approximation (SPA) method, applied at a fixed, sufficiently large time $t$ and arbitrary position $s$ to the components $\psi_\pm$ of the solution (\ref{psipmsol}) of the Dirac equation.
+with \edit{expected value of} momentum $k \in \mathbb{R}$, $k \ne 0$, the solution to the initial value problem for the Dirac equation (\ref{eq:DirEl}, \ref{initdat}) as $t\to \infty$ asymptotically approaches the superposition of two wave packets with \edit{average} energies \edit{$\sqrt{m^2+k^2}$ and $-\sqrt{m^2+k^2}$}, both with \edit{average} momentum $k$, that travel in opposite directions. \edit{Moreover}, the \edit{trajectory} of a typical particle guided by this wave \edit{is} eventually \edit{close to} a straight line, with the particle traveling with \edit{an approximately} constant velocity to the left or to the right, depending on its initial position. \end{theorem} The proof of the above theorem relies on the Stationary Phase Approximation (SPA) method, applied at a fixed, sufficiently large time $t$ and arbitrary position $s$ to the components $\psi_\pm$ of the solution (\ref{psipmsol}) of the Dirac equation.
 Under the assumptions of the theorem these are oscillatory integrals, with the frequency of the oscillation proportional to the parameter $\omega = \frac{mc}{\hbar}$.
-Thus to apply SPA we need to study the limit $\omega \to \infty$, a regime known as {\em the classical limit} of the theory (see e.g. \cite{RoemerThesis} for definition and references.)
+Thus to apply SPA we need to study the limit $\omega \to \infty$, a regime known as {\em the classical limit} of the theory (see e.g. \cite{RoemerThesis} for definition and references.) \edit{This will be accomplished in the next section.}